 You should also note that christmas cactus requires at least 12 hours of full darkness per day.
 So, although during those daylight hours when the plant is receiving light it should be getting strong indirect light, you must also ensure the plant is allowed to rest at night.

 If these cacti plants do not get at least 8 hours of good indirect light per day along with at least 12 hours of complete darkness at night they will fail to bloom.
+Be sure to read our article how to make christmas cactus bloom.

 Does christmas cactus need sun?